January 6, 2009

 Contact: Oliver Bernstein, Sierra Club, 512-477-2152

 Massive Coal Ash Spill Leads to Challenge of Tennessee Valley Authority

-“This catastrophic spill was a tragedy of epic proportions, and the Tennessee Valley Authority could have avoided this disaster had it taken its responsibilities seriously,” said Bruce Nilles, Director of Sierra Club’s National Coal Campaign.
+“This catastrophic spill was a colossal tragedy, and the Tennessee Valley Authority could have avoided this disaster had it taken its responsibilities seriously,” said Bruce Nilles, Director of Sierra Club’s National Coal Campaign.
 “This massive spill reminds us that coal is not clean, and coal is not cheap.”

-On December 22, 2008, an earthen dam for a coal ash waste impoundment failed at the Kingston Fossil Plant, releasing hundreds of millions of gallons of coal ash sludge and contaminated water into the Emory and Clinch Rivers and onto more than 300 acres of nearby land.
+On December 22, 2008, an earthen dam for a coal ash waste impoundment failed at the Kingston Fossil Plant, releasing one billion gallons of coal ash sludge and contaminated water into the Emory and Clinch Rivers and onto more than 300 acres of nearby land.
 Most of this potentially toxic waste remains in or near those waters.
 The spill left behind piles of coal ash waste that will continue to leach and channel toxic chemicals into those two rivers and other groundwater whenever it rains.

 Environmental Protection Agency (EPA) testing found more than 100 times the maximum Arsenic level allowed by the federal government in the Emory River near the spill site.
 The metals in this coal ash sludge may also become airborne as particulates when the ash dries out.

 “We need to remember that TVA operates ten other coal-fired power plants, each with its own ash waste disposal problems,” said Axel Ringe, Sierra Club Tennessee Chapter Vice Conservation Chair.
 “Although TVA deservedly gets primary blame for this disaster, all the agencies involved must improve the oversight and permitting processes.”